hjbyeon15/TIL/WebDeveloper2021/Section4_HTML5.md

   - Visual Studio Code

 ### 3. DEVELOPER FUNDMENTALS: Ⅲ
-  - <!DOCTYPE html>: to the browser, 'Hey browser we're going to be using HTML5. so please make sure that you load the website properly'
+  - "!DOCTYPE html": to the browser, 'Hey browser we're going to be using HTML5. so please make sure that you load the website properly'
   - a concept across that as a developer, you want to understand how things work and what they mean.
   - Use 'Google'